-The proposed project is a construction of one block apartments having 18 No. floors each having 10 No. residential units.
-Waste water from the housing units shall be managed through an existing sewer line.
-Water for use will be sourced from the NWSC.
-The building has ample parking for tenants and a gate plus a hired security agent will ensure the safety of the tenants and their property.
+The proposed project is a construction of one block apartments having 5 No. floors with ground floor level being of residential units 8 the other 4 floors each having 8 No. residential units.
+Waste water from the housing units will be managed through septic.
+Water for use will be sourced from the county government of Kiambu.
+The building has hired security agent that will ensure the safety of the tenants and their property.